tomsasani/bxd_mutator_manuscript/README.md

         -s singleton_calling.smk # name of the snakemake pipeline
 ```

-## How to generate all raw data using cluster job submission
+## How to generate raw data on a HPC

 The Department of Genome Sciences at UW uses the Sun Grid Engine (SGE) for job management on the cluster.
 As an example, I've included a config file that can be used in conjunction with the following command to run the `singleton_calling.smk` pipeline on a system with SGE.
 If you use a different job management system (e.g., SLURM), there is documentation on how to submit jobs using `snakemake` [here](https://snakemake.readthedocs.io/en/stable/executing/cluster.html).